eyeezzi/horus/README.md

 ## Dependencies

-- Docker Compose v1.22.0
+- Docker Compose v1.23.2

 ## Setup

-1. For each microservice, rename `example.env` to `.env` and supply the needed secrets.
+1. Signup with an ELK SaaS provider like [Logz.io](logz.io) to obtain an authentication token.
+Then for each microservice, rename `example.env` to `.env` and supply the needed secrets.

+2. Run the following commands.

+		docker-compose build --pull
-		docker-compose up -d
+		docker-compose up -d --force-recreate

-2. Then log into [Logz.io](logz.io) or your preferred ELK SaaS to view your microservices logs.
+3. Then log into your ELK SaaS and view your microservices logs.

 ## Project Documentation